Subject of a Report Information

 Will I be able to review the information gathered during an investigation?

-For Title IX complaints, after the investigators have finished gathering information, but before the investigators complete the investigation report, all information gathered during the investigation that is directly related to the allegations will be shared with the parties and their advisors.
+After the investigators have finished gathering information, but before the investigators complete the investigation report, all information gathered during the investigation that is directly related to the allegations will be shared with the parties and their advisors.
 You will have the opportunity to respond to this information in writing.
 After receiving the written responses, the investigators will draft an investigation report that summarizes the relevant information.
 This report will be shared with you and you can respond to the investigation report in writing.
 After incorporating those written responses, the report will be shared with the designated Chair of the Harassment and Sexual Misconduct Board for the specific matter and a hearing will be held.